SEPIA-Framework/sepia-stt-server/README.md

 ```bash
 docker run --rm --name=sepia_stt -d -p 9000:8080 sepia/stt-server:beta1
 ```
-This will start the STT server (with internal proxy running on port 8080 with path '/stt') and expose it on port 9000 (choose whatever you need here).
+This will start the STT server (with internal proxy running on port 8080 with path '/stt') and expose it to port 9000 (choose whatever you need here).
 To test if the server is working you can call the settings interface with:
 ```bash
 curl http://localhost:9000/stt/settings && echo